AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/BLOCKCHAIN_EXPLAINED.md

 When you visit `/blockchain` page or call `/api/v1/validate-chain`:
 1. App loads the entire chain from disk
-2. For each block, it recalculates the hash from the data
+2. For each block, it recalculates the hash from the block payload (including transactions)
-3. It verifies the signature matches the public key
+3. It verifies the signature against the `signer_pub` embedded in the block (or an auditor-supplied public key)
-4. It checks each block points to the previous one correctly
+4. It checks each block's `prev_hash` matches the previous block's `hash`
+5. It also confirms that evidence-anchor transactions reference an `evidence_id` and a valid `sha256` format
-5. If all checks pass: **Chain is Valid ✓**
+6. If all checks pass: **Chain is Valid ✓**
-6. If anything is wrong: **Tampering Detected ✗**
+7. If anything is wrong: **Tampering Detected ✗**

 ---